tylergaw/seeker/README.md

 Hosted on Vercel.
 All code merged into `main` is deployed to production.

 All pull requests automatically have a preview deploy created.
+Check the PR for the URL.

 ## Code formatting